sdan/vlite/README.md

 vlite introduces the CTX file format, which acts like a browser cookie for user embeddings, providing efficient storage, retrieval of embeddings, composability, portability, and user context.

-at its core is just a dictionary of embeddings, but it's optimized for speed and simplicity.
-There is no database you need to set up, no server to run, and no complex configuration.
-Just install the package and start using it.
-Take the CTX file with you wherever you go.
-It's like a browser cookie for your embeddings.

 ![converted copy](https://github.com/sdan/vlite/assets/22898443/1b5b330d-0094-4da1-8d01-302255aa2010)

 ## License